-I watch, rapt, as olives wiggle and tumble through dark ridges and pockets until they line up, scrubbed, clean and in formation like schoolchildren in a class photo.
+I watch, rapt, as olives wiggle and tumble through dark ridges and pockets until they line up.
+Scrubbed, clean and in formation like schoolchildren in a class photo.

 The air smells like tapenade, a sheen of black paste on the floor.
-I was disappointed to learn that you can’t eat fresh olives, that they need at least a year to marinade.
+I was disappointed to learn that you can’t eat fresh olives, that they need at least a year to marinate.
 Jaen olives aren’t for nibbling, though.
 Their value lies in the gallons and gallons of olive oil that have earned the nickname liquid gold.

 Hungry, we pass into the next area, where the crushing begins.
-Like fresh compost, black mulch tumbles through metal funnels to become a fountain of thick mustard-yellow oil.
+Like fresh compost, black mulch tumbles through metal funnels to become a fountain of thick, mustard-yellow oil.
 From black to yellow through a quick silver press.

 Under instruction, I slip my finger into the warm flow and taste its slightly sticky content – a smoothie of freshly chopped grass and warm water.

-Filters then transform the vats into the clear, syrupy liquid that rushes into the bottles that shunt, twist and zip along the conveyor belt in an almost perfect dance.
+Filters then transform the vats into the clear, syrupy liquid that rushes into the bottles.
+They shunt, twist and zip along the conveyor belt in an almost perfect dance.